quantumish/mapreduce/readme.md

 The `reduce` function merges a set of key value pairs (with the same key) and returns a singular combined key value pair, i.e. list of <letter, count> to just one <letter, total>.

 The commmutative nature of these functions allows easy parallelization, as many `map` functions can take a subset of the document and combining their results will yield the same answer.
 Many `reduce` functions can be run on a subset of the total intermediate pairs and combining their results will also yield the same answer.
-This means that if the input file is split, the work of mapping and reducing can be assigned to many different processors at once, significantly decreeasing computing time.
+This means that if the input file is split, the work of mapping and reducing can be assigned to many different processors at once, significantly decreasing computing time.

 ## Examples/Testing